bandrosh/payment-pratice/README.md

 Set DB environments from postgres database:
 DB_USER ; DB_PASS ; DB_URL

-If you have any postgres docker up, just down and execute: make build-image
+Steps:
+- make build-image

-This command will turn up local database, build project with this local variables and build docker image.
+This command will use your database for build project with this local variables and build docker image.

+- Turn off you database container
+- Run docker-compose up -d

 Docker image: payment-practice

-with docker builded.
-Run docker-compose up -d

-service will run in :8080
+service running in :8080

 ```

 ### Documentation